World Top 100 Universities

 Article Title : Rankings of universities in the United Kingdom

-Article Snippet :and Financial Times.
-UK Universities also rank highly in global university rankings with 8 UK Universities ranking in the top 100 of the three major global
+Article Snippet :the Financial Times.
+British universities rank highly in global university rankings with eight featuring in the top 100 of all three major global rankings

 Article Title : Times Higher Education World University Rankings